 2A Introduction to Anthropology (4) Summer Lecture, two hours; discussion, one hour.
 A general introduction to anthropology with emphasis on human adaptation.
 Course will include archaeology, physical anthropology, and part of sociocultural anthropology.
-2B Introduction to Anthropology (4) W, Summer Lecture, two hours; discussion, one hour.
+2B Introduction to Anthropology (4) W, S, Summer Lecture, two hours; discussion, one hour.
 A general introduction to the study of cultural systems.
-3 Introduction to Cognitive Linguistics (4) F Lecture, two hours; discussion, one hour.
+(III) 3 Introduction to Cognitive Linguistics (4) F Lecture, two hours; discussion, one hour.
 Emphasis on the notion that language is a remarkable achievement of the human mind.
-Current insights into the nature of language; how language is to be described, and why it makes a difference how one describes it; language and thinking; related topics.
-4 Introduction to Economics (4) F, W, S Lecture, two hours; discussion, one hour.
+Current insights into the nature of language; how language is to be described, and why it makes a difference how one describes it; language and thinking, related topics.
+(Social Sciences 3 and Linguistics 50 may not both be taken for credit.)
+4 Introduction to Economics (4) W, S Lecture, two hours; discussion, one hour.
 An analysis of the problems society faces in organizing itself to provide goods and services.
 How decisions of government, business, and the individual relate to current economic problems such as unemployment, inflation, poverty, and environmental pollution.
-Courses formerly numbered Social Sciences 4A and 4B are no longer offered.
-Students who completed those courses prior to fall 1979 may use them where appropriate in fulfillment of prerequisites for upper-division courses.
-5 Introduction to Geography (4) F Lecture, three hours.
+(III) 5 Introduction to Geography (4) F Lecture, three hours.
 Basic introduction to geography.